 POWER FORWARD: ADRIAN DANTLEY

 The 2008 Basketball Hall of Fame enshrinee is the greatest Notre Dame player ever in the NBA.

 When Dantley retired in 1991, he was ninth in league history in scoring with 23,177 points while shooting .540 from the field.
-His 24.27 scoring average is 16th on the NBA charts.
-Barely ahead of him at 15th is Bird (24.29) and Kareem Abdul-Jabbar at 14th (24.61).
-Right behind Dantley is Pete Maravich (24.24).
-When you are in the scoring company of Bird, Abdul-Jabbar and Maravich, you are in rare air.
+His 24.27 scoring average is 18th on the NBA charts.
+Barely ahead of him at 17th is Bird (24.29) and Kareem Abdul-Jabbar at 16th (24.61).
+When you are in the scoring company of Bird and Abdul-Jabbar, you are in rare air.